 Grading will be done for the group's results and individual commits.

-Send the GitHub link once for your team, as email to (preferred).
-(It is suggested to "CC" all group members when sending that email, so any feedback comments will be sent to all (I'll use "Reply All").
+Submit the GitHub link only once for your team as email to (preferred).
+(It is suggested to "CC" all group members when sending that email, so any feedback comments will be sent to all (I'll use "Reply All"). to the correct Canvas dropbox for this assignment.